hugo-riggs/hugo-riggs.github.io/_drafts/2016-12-1-test_draft.markdown

 on that first link's HTML.

 *Third argument:*
-Pass a buffer object for the crawl fill as a side-effect .
+Pass a buffer object for the crawl to fill as a side-effect .

 *Fourth argument:*
 A sequence of types to look for.